kbrown01/Vizio_DirecTV/README.md

     default: []
   mode: single
 ```
 Probably again a lot of room for improvement here.
+One thing to note is that I do not use any power on the DirecTV box when going to that mode as we do not turn off our boxes now.
+There are always on.

 # Rest Interfaces

 ## DirecTV

-While for DirecTV I could possibly use the remote interface, I found that kludgey and more specifically unworkable if you wanted to use a keypad in a GUI to enter a channel like "360".
+While for DirecTV I could possibly use the remote sensor, I found that kludgey and more specifically unworkable if you wanted to use a keypad in a GUI to enter a channel like "360".
 It would send channel 3, channel 6, channel 0 and this is not what you want.
 So instead, I used the DirecTV REST interface.
-IN an included rest_command.yaml file, I added these two sensors:
+In the included rest_command.yaml file, I added these two sensors:

 ```
 directv_processkey: